 - use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]

 - perform safe self-rescue in different water-based situations.

 At Stanley Crook Primary School we believe in allowing children time to develop water confidence and competence.

 Children in School will start swimming lessons from Year 3 and receive regular lessons throughout Key Stage 2.

 Our Swimming Outcomes are significantly above both county (72%) and national averages (52%)

-5-16 data shows 100% of our year 6 children have achieved their 25m unaided certificate and can perform self, safe-rescue.
+2022-2023 outcomes for swimming shows that 100% of our year 6 children have achieved their 25m unaided certificate and can perform self, safe-rescue.